 The statistics in this report are published in accordance with the standards and guidelines used by the FBI Uniform Crime Reporting Handbook and relevant federal law.
 LaGrange College submits the annual crime statistics published in this report to the Department of Education (ED).
 The statistical information gathered by the Department of Education is available to the public through the ED website.
-The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the College community obtained from campus security, Student Engagement, and other Campus Security Authorities.
+The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the College community obtained from campus safety, Enrollment Management and Student Experience, and other Campus Safety Authorities.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.